Aart04/github-repository-info-api/README.md

 # github-repo-info
-Simple REST API for getting informations about repository from [GitHub API](https://docs.github.com/en/rest/reference/repos)
+Simple REST API for getting informations about repository from [GitHub API](https://docs.github.com/en/rest/reference/repos).
+This app was made with Django and Django REST framework.

 ## Setting up
 1. Change file .env.production to .env and fill in SECRET_KEY with random string of 50 characters.